 Sunday, December 01, 2013

 One of the largest obstacles in getting people to bike to work is their fear of getting hit by a car.
-A new grass-roots project in Los Angeles is helping folks navigate the ins and outs of traffic with community-based riding.
+A new grass-roots project in Los Angeles is helping folks navigate the ins and outs of traffic.